What Does ACH Stand For?

 How long does it take for ACH to go through?

-There is a lot of nuance around the timing of ACH payments, and new innovations like Same Day ACH are being pushed into the marketplace in order to speed up the clearing times.
+There is a lot of nuance around the timing of ACH payments and new innovations like Same Day ACH are being pushed into the marketplace to speed up clearing times.

-However, in short, a standard ACH transaction may take as long at 3-4 business days to clear.
+In short, a standard ACH transaction using Dwolla may take as long as four to five business days to complete.

-This is because the transfers settle on day 1 or 2, and then the funds may be held for up to 3 days to allow for any potential ACH reject notifications to be returned.
-Keep reading on to the next question to understand why an ACH transaction may not clear and what some potential return codes are.
+This is because the transfers settle on day one or two, and then the funds may be held for up to three days to allow for any potential ACH reject notifications to be returned.

 If an ACH transaction fails, there are dozens of potential return codes that could come back.
-Some of the most common return codes are below.
+The first four return codes are below.
 Here is a full list of the possible ACH return codes in the system.

 R01 – Insufficient funds